panu-kangas/panu-kangas/README.md

 💻 In school: I'm doing a project called "pipex" which is about multiple processes and how to handle them correctly.
 I'll update the files here once I'm done!

-🌱 Own projects and wishes: I'm eagerly waiting for an opportunity to learn another language!
+🌱 Own projects and wishes: I'm eagerly waiting for an opportunity to learn more coding languages!
 For now I only know C and some bash, but I'd love to take a look at Python or Java.
 Just a bit busy at the moment with kids, work and school... so maybe learning these a bit later this year 🤓